 Google Authenticator codes are time-sensitive.
-If your codes don’t seem to be working, there might be a time syncing issue.
+If your codes don’t seem to work, there might be a time-syncing issue.
 Correct this error in the following way:

 2. Tap the three-dot menu and select “Settings.”

-3. Press “Time correction for codes” and then hit “Sync now.”
+3. Press “Time correction for codes,” then select “Sync now.”